escambron/hep101-docs/docs/programming.rst

 Please use your favorite search engine to learn more about your best options for text editors.
 People can get `pretty religious
 <https://en.wikipedia.org/wiki/Editor_war>`_ about them, as you can
-probably tell from the short version :)
+probably tell from the "short version" :)

 C++ and Python
 --------------